 - Anti-Aliasing: MSAA x4 OR Simple + Sharpening (test both)

-- Mirrors: Virtual mirror MANDATORY (cockpit mirrors 15-20 FPS cost)
+- Mirrors: Virtual mirror MANDATORY (cockpit mirrors typically cost 15-20 FPS)

 - Shadows: Medium